mineo/tox2travis/README.md

-If environments specified in `tox.ini` use a [basepython](https://tox.readthedocs.io/en/latest/config.html#conf-basepython) that can not be automatically mapped to one of the supported python versions on Travis, use the `–custom-mapping` command line argument:
+If environments specified in `tox.ini` use a [basepython](https://tox.readthedocs.io/en/latest/config.html#conf-basepython) that can not be automatically mapped to one of the supported python versions on Travis, use the `--custom-mapping` command line argument:

 ```
-tox2travis –custom-mapping <basepython> <travis-python>
+tox2travis --custom-mapping <basepython> <travis-python>
 ```

 ## GitHub Actions

 Despite the name, `tox2travis` can also generate a configuration file for [GitHub Actions](https://github.com/features/actions).
-Simply call `tox2travis –output=actions` in a directory that contains a `tox.ini` file.
+Simply call `tox2travis --output=actions` in a directory that contains a `tox.ini` file.
 A new file `.github/workflows/tox.yml` will be generated.